-iv Tenant liability and security for payment of rent and performance of covenants
+iv Tenant liability and security for payment of rent and performance of covenants an assignment of the lease.

-The Landlord and Tenant (Covenants) Act 1995 (LT(C)A) introduced a regime whereby tenants of new leases (granted on or after 1 January 1996) are released from liability on an assignment of the lease.
 The tenant's guarantor is also released at this point.
 This is in contrast to the previous regime, whereby the tenant and its guarantor remained liable for the duration of the term of the lease under the doctrine of privity of contract, even after an assignment of the lease.
 The doctrine continues to apply to old leases (granted before 1 January 1996).
 The LT(C)A also introduced authorised guarantee agreements (AGAs), which provide the landlord with a guarantee from the outgoing tenant for the incoming assignee's obligations under a new lease.
 The AGA is for the duration of the assignee's term only, so that when the lease is assigned again, the original tenant is released from all liability.
 The decision in K/S Victoria Street v.
-House of Fraser (Stores Management) Ltd and others confirmed that, although an existing tenant's guarantor cannot guarantee the liability of an incoming assignee, it can guarantee the outgoing tenant's obligations under an AGA given by that tenant in respect of the assignee.
+House of Fraser (Stores Management) Ltd and others [3] confirmed that, although an existing tenant's guarantor cannot guarantee the liability of an incoming assignee, it can guarantee the outgoing tenant's obligations under an AGA given by that tenant in respect of the assignee.
 This has been considered by the High Court in Co-operative Group Foods Ltd v.
-A&A Shah Properties Ltd, where it was held that the guarantor's obligations amounted to a guarantee of the tenant's obligations under the AGA and were enforceable.
+A&A Shah Properties Ltd, 141 where it was held that the guarantor's obligations amounted to a guarantee of the tenant's obligations under the AGA and were enforceable.
 In EMI Group Limited v.
-O&H Q1 Limited, the court confirmed that a purported assignment of a lease to the tenant's guarantor was void and of no effect.
+O&H Q1 Limited, 151 the court confirmed that a purported assignment of a lease to the tenant's guarantor was void and of no effect.
 A landlord will also consider other security, including a rent deposit or bank guarantee.